“After my marriage, I only kissed two men; my husband and the man that murdered my family”

 Please sign my petition here to produce an alternative pathway for prospective medical students with disability:

-The exhibition resurrects the career of Baldessin that was cut short when the artist died young in a car accident.
+The exhibition remembers the career of Baldessin that was cut short when the artist died young in a car accident.
 The prints are the highlight of his work and invite the viewer to linger over the subtle details.
 The NGV reminds locals of an artist that could have fallen into obscurity, his work remains relevant in our generation embracing the inward, awkward Melbournian disposition.
+The subtle compositions have a haunting beauty.

 Whiteley’ bold and confident work reads like a visual autobiography, tracing the influences and mood of the time.
 The Christie murders reek of Bacon’s violet influence and remains as some of his strongest work in form and colour.
 The American Dream that creates a (hotel) room within a room, is scarred with a haphazard spray of lipstick red, not typical of his earlier paintings.
 Although the area is cluttered with detail, there is a startling emptiness in the work, that may have been why the Americans rejected it; maybe it struck to close into the New York bone.